DarinHajou/Gamechanger-Gallery/README.txt

 License
 This project is intended for educational and practice purposes only.
 It is not intended for commercial use.
 As a student at Høyskolen i Kristiania in Oslo, the project is part of my educational coursework and does not carry any specific license

-The Gamechanger Gallery project is licensed under the MIT License.
-Feel free to use and modify the code for personal or commercial purposes.

 Contact
 Darin Hajou
 tech.related@hotmail.com